ikim025/ucr-cs100/textbook/C++/templates/README.md

 ```
 First off, you may have noticed something different about this template.
 Here, `class` is used instead of `typename`.
 There is no difference.
 Usually people use `class` because it is shorter and others use `typename` because it sounds more generic.

 If you're familiar with vectors, then the first parameter should be understandable.
 `class T` is the type of data you are storing in the vector (such as `int` or `string`).

-If you wanted a vector of doubles, then you would declare it like so:
+If you want a vector of doubles, then you would declare it like so:
 ```
 vector<double> numList;
 ```